zaroops/zaroops/README.md

 ## **Welcome**,

-My name is Zachary, also known by my github alias zaroops.
+My name is Zachary, also known by my github alias, zaroops.

 I'm an aspiring hacker/red teamer based in New York City.